Stuycs-K/final-project-5-ye-tracy-you-lihan/WORKLOG.md

 ### 5/30-6/2

-Working on and then finished ice plant, caught and fixed some bugs
+Working on and then finished ice plant, caught and fixed some bugs.
+Fixed syntaxing, changed everything to private instances, getters, and setters.